tascintra/tascintra/README.md

 I'm a front-end developer focused on React.

-My goal is to solve problems using technology.
+I love to solve problems through technology.

 Curiosity, learning, challenge and productivity are what move me on.